pcraig3/fed-notes/src/articles/2022-01-24-enterprise-the-wrong-bigger-picture.md

 ## Introduction

-Frequent visitors to my blog will know that I essentially have [one other post](/articles/2021-12-15-paperweight/) about how needlessly hard and slow it was to make a small website in a federal department.
+Frequent visitors to my blog will know that essentially I have [one other post](/articles/2021-12-15-paperweight/) about how hard and slow it was making a small website in a federal department.
 Over the summer, I was <s>complaining about</s> describing the compliance process to my sister and she was like, “Yeah Paul, it’s the government.
 If you don’t like paperwork, why do you work there?”

 Wow, Julia, go for the jugular, why don’t you?

-I’ve been a civil servant my whole working life — in Canada, in the UK, at [Western U’s ‘student government’](https://westernusc.ca/) — and I’ve always had great colleagues and interesting stuff to work on.
+I’ve been a civil servant my whole working life — in Canada, in the UK, at [Western U’s ‘student government’](https://twitter.com/westernusc) — and I’ve always had interesting stuff to work on and great colleagues.
 In fact, the public servants I know regularly go above and beyond — often overcoming awful processes and dated technology to get things done.

 But let’s not get the wrong end of the stick here: it’s obvious to anyone with any sustained interaction with the Canadian government that our public service isn’t out here winning [Design of the Year](https://www.gov.uk/government/news/govuk-wins-design-of-the-year-2013) or [automatically filing our taxes](https://www.cbc.ca/news/politics/free-automatic-tax-returns-benefits-1.5739678) (yet).
 More often we see stories about [big, expensive IT failures](https://www.theglobeandmail.com/politics/article-ottawa-paid-out-400-million-in-phoenix-pay-compensation-to-federal/) and generalized anxiety about “[old mainframes and technology, some on the verge of collapse](https://policyoptions.irpp.org/magazines/november-2021/speaking-tech-to-power/).”

 My sister’s perspective that ‘government is just inherently slow and paperwork-heavy’ isn’t what you would call deeply nuanced, but there’s definitely a link between her pessimism and a pattern of costly failures.
 So how do we square this circle: how is it that so many dedicated and well-meaning public servants working all over the government deliver so much crappy software?

-When we start seeing patterns like this, similar outcomes from disparate departments, it’s a pretty sure sign that we are dealing with _systems_ rather than particular teams or individuals.
-A strong swimmer traveling _against_ the current will always go slower and use more energy than a swimmer of average ability (like me) swimming _with_ the current.
+When we start seeing _patterns_ like this — similar outcomes from disparate departments — it’s a pretty sure sign that we are dealing with _systems_ rather than particular teams or individuals.
+A strong swimmer traveling against the current will always go slower and use more energy than an average swimmer (like me) swimming _with_ the current.
 When a system works against you, you spend more energy and get less done — eventually wearing down even the most talented folks.

 So let’s talk about systems: what they are, what they do, and how, sometimes, the problem isn’t when our systems stop working, it’s when they work too well.